 The Trip

-On the 15th June 2024, I will start my cycle from Girona to Olbia.
-Leaving Girona airport , the trip will see me cycling towards France where I will follow a mainly mediterranean route (Eurovelo 8) visiting some of France its Unesco sites (Arles) and Nature reserves (Camargue)
+On the 15th June 2024, I commenced my cycle from Girona to Olbia.
+Leaving Girona airport , I cycled towards France where I followed a mainly mediterranean route (Eurovelo 8) visiting some of France its Unesco sites (Arles) and Nature reserves (Camargue)

 The Stages